SCENE 01 / UNDERWATER CAMERA OPERATORS

 Certified underwater cinematography for marine, pool, and aquatic productions across Saudi Arabia.

-Here is how this works in practice.
-Underwater camera operators combine pro diving certification with cinema camera expertise to capture footage beneath the surface.
-Saudi Arabia's Red Sea coast gives some of the world's most pristine coral reef systems.
-With operators working along the NEOM coastline, Jeddah's reefs, and the Farasan Islands, delivering spectacular tropical underwater visuals.
+Underwater camera operators are pro divers and skilled camera crew.
+They shoot footage below the surface.
+Saudi Arabia's Red Sea coast holds some of the world's clearest coral reefs.
+Our operators work the NEOM coast, Jeddah's reefs, and the Farasan Islands.
+The result is striking tropical footage shot underwater.

-Here is the short of it.
-We connect you with certified underwater camera pros skilled in Saudi Arabia's Red Sea environments.
-As the Kingdom's film industry expands under Vision 2030.
-The Saudi Film Commission, underwater production skills are growing fast.
-We set up waterproof housing, lighting, safety divers, and logistics so your underwater sequences are captured safely.
+We connect you with certified underwater camera pros.
+They know Saudi Arabia's Red Sea waters well.
+The Kingdom's film trade is growing under Vision 2030 and the Saudi Film Commission.
+So underwater skills are in high demand.
+We set up waterproof housing, lights, safety divers, and logistics.
+Your underwater scenes get shot safely.

 Capabilities